TechnologyClassroom/dotfiles/README.md

 # dotfiles
 This repo contains config files that I use.
-This directory does not have the mass appeal of other directories.

-awesome/rc.lua contains my awesome configuration that I use at work.
+awesome/rc.lua contains my awesome configuration that I used at work.

-awesome/rc.lua.bak contains my awesome configuration that I use during presentations.

-.bashrc contains suggestions for a .bashrc file.

 .poca/poca.xml contains my podcatcher config.

-jokes.txt is for .bashrc automatation.
-As jokes are often heard and not sourced, I do not know where they came from.
-I am sorry.
+bashrc contains suggestions for a .bashrc file.

+i3 is my current i3 config.

+install.sh installs most of these configs.

+jokes.txt moved to the hitme repository.

+nanorc is a config for nano.

+nvim.rc is a config for neovim

+tmux.conf is a config for tmux.

+vimrc is a config for vim.